Whether you’re looking to set up your first company or your twentieth, the lure of a ready-made company with a bank account can be enticing.

 Unfortunately, banking has become one of the most challenging aspects of international business.

-And depending on which country your company is registered in, the type of business you’re in, and how much money you have, opening a bank account for a new company can be a painfully time-consuming process.
+And depending on which country your company is from, the type of business you’re in, and how much money you have, opening a bank account for a new company can be a painfully time-consuming process.
 Compiling documents, the due diligence process, and even financial obligations to open an account (such as high initial deposit and balance requirements) can make account opening feel impossible.

 So it’s no surprise that most people want to consider all of the options available so they can navigate these challenges in the fastest and most affordable way possible.